Aliases for MST1R Gene

 MST1R (Macrophage Stimulating 1 Receptor) is a Protein Coding gene.
-Diseases associated with MST1R include Renal Oncocytoma and Breast Cancer.
-Among its related pathways are Signaling by GPCR and amb2 Integrin signaling.
+Diseases associated with MST1R include Nasopharyngeal Carcinoma, 3 and Nasopharyngeal Carcinoma.
+Among its related pathways are Activation of cAMP-Dependent PKA and GPCR Pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MET.

 UniProtKB/Swiss-Prot for MST1R Gene

 Receptor tyrosine kinase that transduces signals from the extracellular matrix into the cytoplasm by binding to MST1 ligand.
 Regulates many physiological processes including cell survival, migration and differentiation.
 Ligand binding at the cell surface induces autophosphorylation of RON on its intracellular domain that provides docking sites for downstream signaling molecules.
 Following activation by ligand, interacts with the PI3-kinase subunit PIK3R1, PLCG1 or the adapter GAB1.
 Recruitment of these downstream effectors by RON leads to the activation of several signaling cascades including the RAS-ERK, PI3 kinase-AKT, or PLCgamma-PKC.
 RON signaling activates the wound healing response by promoting epithelial cell migration, proliferation as well as survival at the wound site.
 Plays also a role in the innate immune response by regulating the migration and phagocytic activity of macrophages.
 Alternatively, RON can also promote signals such as cell migration and proliferation in response to growth factors other than MST1 ligand.